A Row House Renovation for Modern Living in Washington, DC

 Do you feel your row house could use a renovation to better fit your contemporary lifestyle?
-Row houses in Washington, DC are typically charming and full of history, and though most were built during the Victorian era (1860-1900), some even date back to the Civil War!
+Row houses in Washington, DC are typically charming and full of history, and though most were built during the late Victorian era (1860-1900), some even date back to the Civil War!
 Despite their place in architectural history, row houses were designed for people with different lifestyles than we have today.
 Even row houses built in the 1970s no longer fit a modern homeowner.
-Wentworth, Inc. can modernize your house in the Maryland, Washington, DC and Virginia area with the perfect row house renovation that matches your design preferences and lifestyle!
+Wentworth can modernize your house in the Maryland, Washington, DC and Virginia area with the perfect row house renovation that matches your design preferences and lifestyle!

-A Washington, DC home remodel designed to fit the needs of a modern homeowner can be challenging and requires a thoughtful design, especially for row houses.
+A Washington, DC home remodel designed to fit the needs of a modern homeowner can be challenging and requires thoughtful design, especially for row houses.
 As most DC area row houses range in width from 13′ to 20′ – with the average row house ranging 16′ to 18′ wide – row house renovation requires creative and intelligent design solutions.

-Zoning in, Adding on, Building Up
+Zoning In, Adding On, Building Up

 When it comes to row house remodeling and expansion, zoning issues are critical to the design.
 In some instances, the land is large enough and the row house small enough that local zoning laws will allow for a rear addition.
 If the zoning laws allow for an addition, it will be necessary to build firewalls at the opposing property lines.
-As windows cannot be installed in firewalls, natural light will be limited to the rear and front façades, so to get maximum amount of natural light, a row house addition should consider the positioning of windows.
+As windows cannot be installed in firewalls, natural light will be limited to the rear and front façades, so to get the maximum amount of natural light, a row house addition should consider the positioning of windows.
 Occasionally the design of a row house’s interior can be reconfigured to accommodate a vertical light shaft capped by a skylight, bringing natural light to the interior of the home.

 Depending on whether your row house is in a historic district, zoning laws will sometimes accommodate a vertical expansion of a row house.
-If vertical expansion is an option for your row house renovation, a third floor addition could be an efficient way to add more space to your home.
-A third floor addition is sometimes a viable option in historic districts if the rooftop addition is set back far enough from the street to minimize its visibility.
+If vertical expansion is an option for your row house renovation, a third-floor addition could be an efficient way to add more space to your home.
+A third-floor addition is sometimes a viable option in historic districts if the rooftop addition is set back far enough from the street to minimize its visibility.

-Open Up to a New Floor Plan
+Open Up to a Modern Row House Floor Plan

-Work With Your Existing Floor Plan
+Work With Your Existing Row House Floor Plan

 An open floor plan works in many row house remodels, but not all.
 If a house is architecturally and historically distinctive, and the original structure remains intact, it may be wiser to retain the original floor plan.
 The older, compartmentalized floor plans are often better suited to a small family, a couple without children or single people.
 In this case, altering the interior space is a personal choice, and we can walk you through the various design options.
-Even minor changes – from widening openings between adjacent spaces or creating a row house version of a proscenium arch between a kitchen and dining room – can go a long way towards changing the flow and livability of your row house.
+Even minor changes – from widening openings between adjacent spaces to creating a row house version of a proscenium arch between a kitchen and dining room – can go a long way towards changing the flow and livability of your row house.
 With the right design-build team, you can find a great design solution that caters to your lifestyle and needs.

-Feel free to look through our photo gallery to see remodels we have completed in Maryland, Washington, DC and Northern Virginia.
+Feel free to look through our photo gallery to see remodels we have completed in Maryland, Washington, DC, and Northern Virginia.
 If you’re ready for your row house renovation, contact the experts at Wentworth today!